-In these difficult times, we all know how important it is to look after our mental and physical health.
+We all know how important it is to look after our mental and physical health and the many benefits of doing so.
 This page covers a brief overview of the services you can access as a student at BU.
 For details of all of the support on offer, visit our health and wellbeing hub for current students.

 Our support services